splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) ListMemberPermissions(member string, resp ...*http.Response) ([]string, error)
 ```
-ListMemberPermissions - identity service endpoint Returns the set of permissions granted to the member within the tenant Parameters:
+ListMemberPermissions - identity service endpoint Returns a set of permissions granted to the member within the tenant.
+Parameters:

     member: The member name.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided